yoshi-the-dev/foundry-vtt-oci/README.md

 terraform init

 # Start the provisioning
-terraform apply -var-file=my-oci-conf.tfvars
+terraform apply -var-file=oci-vars.tfvars
 ```

 *Note: you'll need to answer "yes" once you execute the `apply` command to execute the changes.*

-# F.A.Q
+## F.A.Q

-##### I receive an "out of capacity" error when trying to apply the changes
+#### I receive an "out of capacity" error when trying to apply the changes

 It's normal.
 Depending on your region, getting Free Tier resources can be hard.
-However, the instance is the only thing that can give some errors.
+However, the instance is the only thing that may rise some errors.
 Everything else should be already created.

-If you're using bash, you can run the included `keeptrying.sh` (`Linux`) script or `keeptrying.ps1` (`Windows`), which will try to create the compute resource every 60 seconds and will continue until it finds the word `Apply` in the results, which will happen once your instance gets created.
+You can run the included `keeptrying.sh` (`Linux`) script or `keeptrying.ps1` (`Windows`), which will try to create the compute resource every 60 seconds and will continue until it finds the word `Apply` in the results, which will happen once your instance gets created.

 Be patient, since it can take from a few minutes to some hours.

-##### How do I connect to my instance?
+#### How do I connect to my instance?

 For connecting via SSH you'll need your instance IP.
 You can find it on [your instances](https://cloud.oracle.com/compute/instances) page.
 Also, the user may vary if you use a different image than `Ubuntu`.